ALLTRACKS has comprehensive financial protection.

 We find it incredibly difficult to do Whistler justice in words – the place is just awesome.
 Combine the biggest ski area and most sophisticated lift system in North America with huge snowfalls, a variety of terrain and a cool, vibrant town and maybe you think you’re a getting a rough picture of the place.
 But you’re not.

 So much more than the combination of its parts, in our view Whistler combines the scale of European resorts with the snow reliability and functionality of other North American resorts.
 There are other places where you can do an instructor course – and some of them do have some great skiing available – but they come up a bit short after a couple of weeks.
 Going to a resort for a week or two can be an entirely different proposition to an extended visit.

 Yes – skiers need skis, bindings, boots and poles and snowboarders need a board, bindings and boots.
 If you’re buying new equipment for the course, we would recommend gear designed for all-mountain use as you will be riding all the terrain available.

 As part of the course, you’ll receive discounts at the best equipment shops in Whistler so it’s advisable to wait until you reach the resort.
 But if you have your equipment already, or you want to buy it at home, that’s fine too.

-As far as mountain wear is concerned, you’ll be issued with a full kit list once you book.
+As far as mountain wear is concerned, you’ll be issued with a full kit list on our Guest Intranet Site.
 As all our accommodation has wireless internet available, many guests bring laptops or tablets.